wshiya/Mitsuba2/README.md

 - SimplePolar
   - SimpleSphereCeckerBack + 2 linera polarizer rectangles
-  - run: mitsuba -m scalar_spectral_polarized polar_simple.xml
+  - run: mitsuba -m scalar_rgb_polarized polar_simple.xml or use "scalar_spectral_polarized" variant.
   - If you would change the angle of the one linear polarizer angle, you could see the polarization effect.